-Most of the older people have this quality of making you feel very comfortable in their company.
+Most older people have this quality of making you feel very comfortable in their company.
 Being in the company of older people will help you relax and not take most situations in life too seriously, and will help you deal with them and get through them.
-They will be able to provide you the necessary support that you need because they have already been there.
+They will be able to provide you with the necessary support that you need because they have already been there.
 Older people will also help you remain grounded and help you attain mental stability.

 5. You get a different perspective on life from your older friends:

 Older people have a much more mature as well as broader perspective on life because they have already been through so much.
 Their advice and feedback will certainly help out younger generations during times of need.